 The Certificate III in Sport and Recreation is the recognised qualification to work within the aquatic and recreation industry.

-This course prepares you to work in the Sport & Recreation industry.
-You may find work in a range of contexts, including:
+This course prepares graduates to work in the Sport & Recreation industry.
+Graduates may find work in a range of contexts, including:

 - Fitness Centres

 - Sporting Grounds or Complexes

 After graduating, students might like to undertake further study in the SIS50612 Diploma of Sports Development, SIS30315 Certificate III and SIS40215 IV in Fitness.

 There are no training package entry requirements for this qualification.

 Before being accepted into the course, applicants must: